The file server in the closet behind the front office ran nine years without a complaint. This morning it won't boot.

 A synced folder is not a backup.
 If ransomware encrypts your files, OneDrive or Dropbox will faithfully sync the damage right over your good copies.

-Real backup keeps multiple restore points, so you can roll back to before the trouble started — before the infection, before the corrupted update, before somebody saved over the only copy of a fixture drawing.
+Real backup keeps multiple restore points, so you can roll back to before the infection, before the corrupted update, before somebody saved over the only copy of a fixture drawing.
+CISA's #StopRansomware Guide makes the same point in federal language: keep offline, encrypted backups and test them regularly, because most ransomware hunts down and deletes every backup it can reach.
+Put plainly, ransomware recovery is only possible if a clean copy exists somewhere the infection couldn't touch.
 Keep several weeks of versions, and take a snapshot before anything big, like an ERP upgrade.

 5. Watch your storage